Optimal Experimental Design of Field Trials using Differential Evolution: Conclusion

 Through the case studies presented in this paper, we have shown that our new algorithm ensures that the kinship is well accounted for, therefore limiting the risks of confounding between locations and genotypes families.
 Within location, the gain from the current strategy is two-fold.
 First, we have shown that the convergence time from the existing algorithm is reduced (approx. 50\%) when kinship is not accounted for and that existing patterns of close \textit{check} genotypes are no more present.
 Second, accounting for kinship ensures that no more confounding is present within a location, even if a strong pattern of families is present in the starting design matrix.

 This paper has concentrated on the repchecks design; however, it could easily be generalized to other designs by defining new design matrices and including additional, potentially complex, constraints.
 Such examples include uniqueness of some genotypes within location or, in the case of p-reps designs \cite{Williams2011b}, fixed proportions of duplicated genotypes within location.
+The same approach could be used to allocate entries to testers for topcross production and testing in the context of hybrid crop breeding.
 Further work is needed to incorporate these generalizations.

 Although the examples shown in this paper were restricted to cases where the families of genotypes were simple (independent families of full siblings), the results presented can be extended, without loss of generality, to much more complex kinship matrices, e.g. based on molecular data, to ensure a more accurate definition of the relationships between genotypes.